naashonomics/dailycodingproblem/README.md

 # dailycodingproblem

+5/27 [Hard][Uber]:
+Given an array of integers, return a new array such that each element at index i of the new array is the product of all the numbers in the original array except the one at i.

+For example, if our input was [1, 2, 3, 4, 5], the expected output would be [120, 60, 40, 30, 24].
+If our input was [3, 2, 1], the expected output would be [2, 3, 6].

+Follow-up: what if you can't use division?

 6/1 [medium] [Facebook] : https://github.com/naashonomics/dailycodingproblem/blob/master/6_1_2019_Facebook.ipynb

 Given the mapping a = 1, b = 2, ... z = 26, and an encoded message, count the number of ways it can be decoded